cloudflare/cloudflare-docs/content/turnstile/get-started/server-side-validation.md

 # Server-side Validation

-Customers can validate the Turnstile widget response from your website's backend.
+Customers must validate the Turnstile widget response from their website's backend.

-Tokens issued to Turnstile using the success callbacks, via explicit or implicit rendering, can be validated using the siteverify endpoint.
+Tokens issued to Turnstile using the success callbacks, via explicit or implicit rendering, must be validated using the siteverify endpoint.

 The siteverify endpoint needs to be passed a secret key that is associated with the sitekey.
 The secret key will be provisioned alongside the sitekey.

-Furthermore, the token needs to be passed to the siteverify endpoint
+Furthermore, the token needs to be passed to the siteverify endpoint.

 {{<Aside type="note">}}